scperkins/EJEHardenberg.github.io/public/writing/political/self-made-man.md

 me.

 Fast forward 2.5 years.
-After discovering [Christina Hoff Sommers] through [my support of an ethical reform in gaming journalism], I started to pull away from my preconceived notions, watching her [videos] showed me a feminist I had seen little of before.
+After discovering [Christina Hoff Sommers] through [my interest in an ethical reform in gaming journalism], I started to pull away from my preconceived notions, watching her [videos] showed me a feminist I had seen little of before.
 While I had been exposed to a misandrist through the aforementioned class, here I was exposed